chris-weinberger/week1-project-template/results/README.md

 file, you should commit it, push it to GitHub, then submit a pull request from your repository to the `results` branch of the [original repository]( https://github.com/NeuroHackademy2025/rbc-projects-template).

+To make our p_factor predictions, we selected all the gray matter volume regions in the PNC_FreeSurfer dataset, since that was the preprocessed anatomical outputs.
+From that, we narrowed down the specific characteristics we wanted are - age, sex, and the 3 behavioral metrics: internalizing_mcelroy_harmonized_all_samples, externalizing_mcelroy_harmonized_all_samples, attention_mcelroy_harmonized_all_samples.
+We then used a LinearRegression model to train and test our model.

+To make our p_factor predictions, we selected all the gray matter volume regions in the PNC_FreeSurfer dataset, since that was the preprocessed anatomical outputs.
+From that, we narrowed down the specific characteristics we wanted are - age, sex, frontalpole, insula and the 3 behavioral metrics: internalizing_mcelroy_harmonized_all_samples, externalizing_mcelroy_harmonized_all_samples, attention_mcelroy_harmonized_all_samples.
+We then used a LinearRegression model to train and test our model.